GraphQLSwift/GraphQL/MIGRATION.md

 The documentation here will be very helpful in the conversion: https://www.swift.org/documentation/server/guides/libraries/concurrency-adoption-guidelines.html

+### Swift Concurrency checking

+With the conversion from NIO to Swift Concurrency, types used across async boundaries should conform to `Sendable` to avoid errors and warnings.
+This includes the Swift types and functions that back the GraphQL schema.
+For more details on the conversion, see the [Sendable documentation](https://developer.apple.com/documentation/swift/sendable).

 ### `ConcurrentDispatchFieldExecutionStrategy`

 This was changed to `ConcurrentFieldExecutionStrategy`, and takes no parameters.